 What should I take into consideration when making a book?

-- The first page of your file is a right page.
-Concerning the page numbering, take into account that the numbering on odd pages (right pages) should be aligned to the right and on even pages it should be aligned to the left.
+• The first page of your file will be on the right.
+Regarding page numbers: take into account that the numbering on odd pages (right pages) should be aligned to the right and on even pages it should be aligned to the left.

-We convert uploaded documents to epub files automatically, and in some cases it might not work perfectly.
+We convert uploaded documents to EPUB files automatically, and in some cases it might not work perfectly.
 The result may vary depending on the type of file that was uploaded.
-Usually we experience such difficulties with PDFs.
-When your epub file is not to your liking, you can do the following:
+If your EPUB file isn’t to your liking, consult this article to learn how to edit it.

 How does copyright work?